 From pre-k to senior year in high school, our suite of formal and informal educational programs helps every child – and family – make the most of Jewish living while building lifelong friendships.
 See the information below and then call us to discover the best Jewish education for your children.

 Our Pre-K & Kindergarten program gives your little ones a taste of Religious School!
 Taught by our talented Early Childhood specialist, Gal Segall, each session highlights the unique rituals and celebrations of each Jewish holiday through a variety of artistic explorations.
 Classes meet on Sunday mornings from 9:30-10:45am several times throughout the year.
-All Pre-K and Kindergarten programs are followed by Young Family Celebrations at the temple – fun for the whole family.
+Our Pre-K and Kindergarten programs are typically followed by Young Family Celebrations at the temple – fun for the whole family.
+Throughout the year, we have Tot Shabbat services geared towards little ones and their families to get them used to the idea of celebrating Shabbat as a family at our congregation.
 Free and open to the community.
 Contact Director of Education, Jackie Kurland for more information.
 This program is funded by the generosity of congregant Dr. Caroline Bauman.

 Grades 1-6 gather each week on Sunday mornings to build community and friendship while engaging with Jewish ideas, values, holidays, customs and history.
 This year, we are prepared with a robust, nimble, content-rich program that will allow us to come together outdoors at the synagogue or meet online when weather or health conditions require a move.
-Please contact Director of Education, Jackie Kurland for all the details.
+Contact Director of Education, Jackie Kurland for more information.